How to avoid Temporary Collections in C# using “yield”

 Copied the remarks from Microsoft Document, So that you dont have to go to the link and read those all.

-statement to return each element one at a time.
+You use a yield return statement to return each element one at a time.

-is returned, and the current location in code is retained.
+The sequence returned from an iterator method can be consumed by using a foreach statement or LINQ query.
+Each iteration of the foreach loop calls the iterator method.
+When a yield return statement is reached in the iterator method, expression is returned, and the current location in code is retained.
 Execution is restarted from that location the next time that the iterator function is called.